kpumwong/kpumwong-ness.github.io/_posts/2024-07-10-Retail Range Review.md

     - Identify the category to focus.
     - Establish which products in the category fulfill the same need by calculating distance scores which show how closely each pair of the products are connected.
     - Perform clustering based on a distance score between the products.
+    - Validate clusters and identify need states by applying business logic to the cluster solutions.

 *Dendogram as a result from CDT*
 <img src="/images/Cate Overview/CDT.png" alt="CDT" class="fit image">

-    - Validate clusters and identify need states by applying business logic to the cluster solutions.

 *Example of CDT Interpretation*
 <img src="/images/Cate Overview/CDT interpret.png" alt="CDT interpret" class="fit image">

 - **Customer Insights:** Identify key decision drivers and patterns in customer behavior using the CDT framework.
-- **Strategic Recommendations:** Combining with category overview to provide actionable insights and recommendations by applying CDT insights to Blockogram to optimize product adjacencies and aisle flow.
+- **Strategic Recommendations:** Combining with category overview to provide actionable recommendations by applying CDT insights to Blockogram to optimize product adjacencies and aisle flow.
 This helps enhance category performance and customer experience.

 ### **Product Recommendation**